-Sensitive noise receptors adjacent to the pipeline route and compressor station should be mapped and typical background noise levels discussed.
+Sensitive noise receptors adjacent to the pipeline route, pump stations and balance tanks should be mapped and typical background noise levels discussed.
 The potential sensitivity of such receptors should be discussed and performance indicators and standards should be nominated for each affected receptor.
 Current background levels for noise should be surveyed or reported.
-Noise from the existing compression facility should be measured in sensitive places and used to assist the modelling of predicted noise levels for the new proposal.